 Camu-camu is a small plant that grows in South America.
 Laboratory studies and a small study in humans have shown that the fruits have antioxidant and anti-inflammatory properties.
 More research is needed.
 Because camu-camu has high amounts of vitamin C, it may interfere with certain chemotherapy drugs.

-Cancer
+- Cancer

-There is no scientific evidence to support this use.
+There is no scientific evidence to support this use. - Arthritis

 This claim is not backed by scientific research.

-Do Not Take If
+Do Not Take if:

 You are taking chemotherapy drugs: Camu-camu has high amounts of vitamin C, which may interfere with their activity.

 Camu-camu is a shrub native to the Amazon region of South America.
 Due to its sour taste, it is not generally consumed as food.
-However because of the fruit’s high vitamin C content, camu-camu has been marketed as a dietary supplement with superfruit and immune boosting properties, and as having benefit for various conditions including diabetes and cancer.
+However because of the fruit’s high vitamin C content, camu-camu is marketed as a dietary supplement with superfruit and immune boosting properties, and as having benefit for various conditions including diabetes and cancer.

 Due to its high vitamin C content, camu-camu may interfere with certain chemotherapy drugs.
 However, vitamin C content in frozen camu-camu pulp was shown to decrease progressively (1).

-Purported Uses
+Purported Uses and Benefits

-Cancer
+- Cancer

-Immune system
+- Immune system

-Atherosclerosis
+- Atherosclerosis

-Arthritis
+- Arthritis

 Mechanism of Action